dataforgoodfr/quotaclimat/README.md

 The result will be saved inside postgresql table: stop_word.

-All stop word context are normalized (accent are removed) to simplify how to compare them with S2T (speed to text)

 This table is read by the service "mediatree" to remove stop words from the field "plaintext" to avoid to count them.

 Env variables used :